-Remove disc retaining screw(s) with T30 wrench or socket.
+- Remove disc retaining screws with 5mm hex wrench.
 Be carefull not to strip them.
-Some penetrating oil and a few taps with a hammer will help discs to seat.

-Remove OEM disc from hub.

-Using a wire brush or scrubbing pad, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new right.
-Remove plate from spindle.
+Some penetrating oil and a few taps with a hammer will help - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.